Truman Course Grade:

-Grades earned in Competency-Based Mathematics courses (except for W and IC grades) will affect the university GPA of students who later choose to attend Truman.
+Grades earned in Competency-Based Mathematics courses will affect the university gpa of students who later choose to attend Truman.

 Note: Students who have not paid their account balance in full or submitted an accurate social security number to Truman will have a hold placed on their account that will prevent them from being able to send their transcript until their balance is paid.

 Students who complete a Competency-Based Mathematics Course with a grade of C or higher can transfer the credit to any school that accepts Truman State University credit.

 To determine whether or not a certain school will accept transfer credit for these courses contact the registrars office at the school and provide them with the course description (see below).
 All colleges and universities in the State of Missouri that participate in “Core 42” must accept this credit.